SanthoshKani/worker-markup/worker-markup-core/README.md

-# Markup Worker
+# Markup Worker Core

-This module contains the source code for the entry point of the Markup Worker.
+This module contains the source code for the Markup Worker.

 For more information on the Markup Worker visit [here](../markup-worker.md).